 Post-trip accommodation can be arranged with your tour leader during the trip or directly with the hotel on arrival.

-The return airport transfer can be arranged through your hotel / hostel and is not included, it is at your own expense.
+The overland truck will be travelling to El Calafate and the airport today and it is possible to remain on the truck for this journey if you have an afternoon flight time.
+Please check with your tour leader for details as departure times can vary.
+Alternatively, return airport transfers can be arranged through your hotel / hostel and are not included and at your own expense.
 We regret these services cannot be arranged via the Oasis office before departure.